himanshuteotia/microservice_architecture/README.md

 microservice_architecture :

 I am building small ecomerce architecture using microservices.
-In this we have different modules
+In this I have different modules

 1. user orders
 2. shipping addreses